West Africa Farmer-to-Farmer Program (F2F)

 Offering Technical Assistance in Ghana, Liberia, Senegal, and DRC

-USAID awarded ACDI/VOCA the $7.9 million, West Africa Farmer-to-Farmer program in September 2013.
-Through this five-year program, ACDI/VOCA, along with partner NCBA CLUSA, will fight hunger and poverty in the core countries of the Democratic Republic of Congo, Ghana, Liberia, and Senegal by connecting farmers with mid-career U.S. volunteers who are experts in their fields.
-The program focuses on working with women farmers and entrepreneurs and applying environmentally friendly practices, building on successes from ACDI/VOCA’s previous work in the targeted countries.
+USAID awarded ACDI/VOCA the West Africa Farmer-to-Farmer program in September 2013.
+Through this five-year program, ACDI/VOCA, along with partner NCBA CLUSA, fought hunger and poverty in the core countries of the Democratic Republic of Congo, Ghana, Liberia, and Senegal by connecting farmers with mid-career U.S. volunteers who are experts in their fields.
+The program focused on working with women farmers and entrepreneurs and applying environmentally friendly practices, building on successes from ACDI/VOCA’s previous work in the targeted countries.

 ACDI/VOCA was the first Farmer-to-Farmer implementer and continues to be a leading implementer today.
 Its efforts build the capacity of farmers, farmer organizations, rural agribusinesses, agricultural service providers, extension providers, trade associations, and rural finance providers to become commercially viable participants in domestic and regional economies–and even the global economy.

-1. Promote sustainable, rapid, and broad-based food security and economic growth in the agricultural sector
+1. Promoted sustainable, rapid, and broad-based food security and economic growth in the agricultural sector

-2. Increase American public understanding of international development issues and international understanding of U.S. Government (USG) and USG development programs.
+2. Increased American public understanding of international development issues and international understanding of U.S. Government (USG) and USG development programs.

-F2F WA will reach its objectives by contributing to the following Foreign Assistance sub-elements:
+F2F WA reached its objectives by contributing to the following Foreign Assistance sub-elements:

 1. Increased agricultural sector profitability and productivity